 Pro’s of Flying First Class

 - Better seats =better sleep.
-Lays down as a bed
+Lays down as a bed in first class

 - Arrive at destination rested